Regardless of whether they exhilarate you or exhaust you, essay-based exams are the backbone of testing in some faculties.

 1. Use the review sheets to study efficiently

-This means that you often don’t actually have to review the entire course in depth to do well.
-If the professor gives you a list of 15 topics, say, and you know that there’s going to be 5 essay questions on the test, and you only need to write 3 essays in total, you can do a bit of math to figure out how many topics you’ll need to study to be prepared.
+This means that you often don’t have to review the entire course in depth to do well.
+If the professor gives you a list of say, 15 topics, and you know that there’s going to be 5 essay questions on the test, and you only need to write 3 essays in total, you can do a bit of math to figure out how many topics you’ll need to study to be prepared.